Hopewell Hall On Wellesley Island, Completed In 1891

 Mr. Browning took an active interest in everything of benefit to this region, and by his kindly, genial manner won friends among all classes.
 Flags on the river steamboats and nearly all the private homes and hotels are at half mast in his memory.

-Hopewell Hall would not be occupied again until 1909 when the estate had rented it out to Herbert Cappell of New York City on August 19.
+Hopewell Hall would not be occupied again until 1909, when the estate rented it out to Herbert Cappell of New York City on August 19.
 There is some confusion regarding what happened next, but the Watertown Daily Times reported that, a week later, Herbert Cappell purchased Hopewell Hall and would soon renovate it.
 This appears to be the case as it was mentioned shortly thereafter that new shingles were being placed on the mansion – but it would conflict with the next bit of news nearly three years later.

 On March 28, 1912, the Daily Times would report–